wgcban/adamae/README.md

 - We empirically show that *Ada*MAE samples more tokens from high spatiotemporal information regions of the input, resulting in learning meaningful representations for downstream tasks.

+- We demonstrate the efficiency of *Ada*MAE in terms of performance and GPU memory against random *patch*, *tube*, and *frame* sampling by conducting a thorough ablation study on the SSv2 dataset.

+- We show that our *Ada*MAE outperforms state-of-the-art (SOTA) by $0.7\%$ and $1.1\%$ (in top-1) improvements on SSv2 and Kinetics-400, respectively.

 ![intro-fig](figs/adamae-intro-fig.jpeg)

 ## A comparision